Questions to ask a lead generation company

-What types of lead generation services do you provide?
+What types of lead generation company services do you provide?

 Many lead generation companies have different approaches and methods.
 Think of the approaches you take and compare them with the strategies at play in a company you are considering hiring.
 One major decision is how much effort is to be spent on inbound versus outbound lead generation.
 Outbound is old school but can pay dividends.
 Inbound typically requires more digital marketing savvy.
 Some companies will provide tracking, reporting and support services.
 How much of this you will need is worth debating with colleagues.

 Here is a list of typical services a lead generation company might offer: